TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

    DL[1, 1, 1, 5] --> 'י'
    DL[1, 1, 1, 6] --> 'ת'

+   ## LAST FIVE LETTERS OF TORAH: DEUTERONOMY
    DL[5,34,12,43] --> 'י'
    DL[5,34,12,44] --> 'ש'
    DL[5,34,12,45] --> 'ר'
    DL[5,34,12,46] --> 'א'
    DL[5,34,12,47] --> 'ל'

-``D5`` Object - Dictionary of Letters (with 5-integer tuple key) with 5th element of tuple being the position of letter in total sequence of text.
+``D5`` Object - Dictionary of Letters (with 5-integer tuple key) with 5th element of tuple being the *n* position (cf. WRR Algorithm above) of letter in total sequence of text.

 For example: